 16.1 Competitors may not enter two vehicles into the same class.
-16.2 Tar Oval only: Competition vehicles may only be entered in one class at each event.
-Entering a vehicle to be raced in two different classes is not permissible sharing a vehicle between competitors is also not permitted: 16.4 No change of driver will be permitted.
-16.5 No change of vehicle is allowed once qualifying or the races/heats have started 16.6 Junior competitors may choose to move up and compete in a higher class if their age permits.
+16.1 Competition vehicles may be entered in more than one (1) class provided the vehicle is within the Regulations of the said class, and there is a valid entry fee paid for each class in which the vehicle participates.
+This is applicable to Competitors sharing vehicles as well.
+For Oval only: Competition vehicles may only be entered in one class at each event.
+Entering a vehicle to be raced in two different classes is not permissible sharing a vehicle between competitors is also not permitted.
+16.2 No change of driver will be permitted.
+16.3 No change of vehicle is allowed once qualifying or the races/heats have started 16.4 Junior competitors may choose to move up and compete in a higher class if their age permits.
 However, once a competitor has moved to a higher class, they may not return to the junior class.